new StopWatch(autoStartopt)

 # lap(labelopt) → {Lap}

-Stores the lap metadata, updates cumulative tracking, and returns the newly created Lap.
+This method stores the lap metadata, updates the cumulative tracking, and returns the newly created Lap.

 Parameters: